Luxury family home interior design in Bali featuring enclosed climate-controlled living space

 • The Show Kitchen (Dry Kitchen): Located in the main living space.
 It features high-end aesthetics, a beautiful stone island, an espresso machine, and a wine fridge.
 It is used for entertaining and light prep.

 • The Messy Kitchen (Wet Kitchen): Tucked away behind closed doors.
-This is where heavy cooking, deep frying, and extensive meal prep happen, equipped with heavy-duty commercial exhaust fans, durable stainless steel sinks, and large pantries.
+This is where heavy cooking, deep frying, and extensive meal prep happen.
+It equipped with heavy-duty commercial exhaust fans, durable stainless steel sinks, and large pantries.
 This keeps the smell of cooking oil and spices out of your main living room.

 Master Suites: Combating Humidity and Mold